pingidentity/pingaccess-go-client/docs/OIDCProviderMetadata.md

 `func (o *OIDCProviderMetadata) HasMtlsEndpointAliases() bool`

 HasMtlsEndpointAliases returns a boolean if a field has been set.

+### GetPushedAuthorizationRequestEndpoint

+`func (o *OIDCProviderMetadata) GetPushedAuthorizationRequestEndpoint() string`

+GetPushedAuthorizationRequestEndpoint returns the PushedAuthorizationRequestEndpoint field if non-nil, zero value otherwise.

+### GetPushedAuthorizationRequestEndpointOk

+`func (o *OIDCProviderMetadata) GetPushedAuthorizationRequestEndpointOk() (*string, bool)`

+GetPushedAuthorizationRequestEndpointOk returns a tuple with the PushedAuthorizationRequestEndpoint field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPushedAuthorizationRequestEndpoint

+`func (o *OIDCProviderMetadata) SetPushedAuthorizationRequestEndpoint(v string)`

+SetPushedAuthorizationRequestEndpoint sets PushedAuthorizationRequestEndpoint field to given value.

+### HasPushedAuthorizationRequestEndpoint

+`func (o *OIDCProviderMetadata) HasPushedAuthorizationRequestEndpoint() bool`

+HasPushedAuthorizationRequestEndpoint returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)